frankyeh/Practicum/gui_cli.md

 • 🔧 Minimal Preprocessing
 DSI Studio follows a minimalist preprocessing philosophy, using only essential steps like FSL’s **TOPUP** and **eddy**.

-• 📈 Simple, Reliable Models
+• 📈 Diffusion Models
 The software supports models including **DTI**, **GQI**, and **QSDR**.

 • 🔁 Actively Maintained and User-Driven
 Frequent updates reflect direct user feedback through the public forum.
 Most new features are developed in response to real research needs.

-• 💡 Innovation Through Simplicity
+• 💡 Concept-driven Methods
-DSI Studio introduces clear, concept-driven methods such as tract-to-region connectome, differential tractography, and correlational tractography.
+DSI Studio introduces concept-driven methods such as tract-to-region connectome, differential tractography, and correlational tractography.

 ## 1.2 Community Support